pantheon-systems/documentation/source/_docs/getting-support.md

  - **Custom Access**: If your site uses nonstandard admin URLs, custom logins, etc, please let us know.

- - **Clarification**: We're all of us only human.
+ - **Clarification**: We're all only human.
 We always try our best to understand the situation, but we may not always get it right the first time.
-At the same time, our explanations or solutions might not always make sense.
-Don't be afraid to correct us, or to ask for clarification if we don't seem to make sense.
+At the same time, our explanations or solutions might not always make sense to you.
+Don't be afraid to correct us, or to ask for clarification if we don't seem to understand the issue.

 ## FAQs
 #### Is there a support number we can call?
 If so, is this service available for every plan?